 - 1 pound dry spaghetti, cooked as directed below (save a cup of pasta water in case it’s needed for the sauce.)

 - 4 ounces (slices) bacon, cut into small pieces (may use Pancetta)

 - 2 large eggs

-- 1 cup freshly grated Romano or Parmigiano-Reggiano, plus more for serving
+- 1 cup freshly grated Romano, Parmigiano-Reggiano, or Pecorina, plus more for serving

-- 1 handful fresh flat-leaf parsley, chopped, optional
+- 1 handful fresh flat-leaf parsley, chopped, for garnish

 Prepare the sauce while the pasta is cooking to ensure that the spaghetti will be hot and ready when the sauce is finished; it is very important that the pasta is hot when adding the egg mixture, so that the heat of the pasta cooks the raw eggs in the sauce.

 Bring a large pot of salted water to a boil, add the pasta and cook for 8 to 10 minutes or until tender yet firm (as they say in Italian “al dente.”)
 Drain the pasta well, reserving 1 cup of the starchy cooking water to use in the sauce if you need to add moisture.

 Meanwhile, cook the bacon in a large, deep-pan, large enough to hold your pasta after you’ve cooked it until fat is rendered and the bacon is crisp.
 Remove bacon, drain any excess dripping, leaving about two tablespoons.
 Add olive oil and toss in the garlic and saute to soften.

 Turn off the heat and let the pan cool.
 In a small bowl beat the two eggs and stir in the Romano or Parmesan.
 Add to the cooled pan and whisk to combine.
 Add the hot, drained spaghetti to the pan and toss.
 Thin out the sauce with a bit of the reserved pasta water, until it reaches desired consistency.